-- Both California and Washington State have similar, formal processes that must be followed.
-In California, CPUC can approve an application without a hearing. - Washington State uses its process to diagnose and evaluate grossings for alim - Washington State uses its process to diagnose and evaluate crossings for elimination. - > In most States, the railroad is not notified.
+- ➤ Both California and Washington State have similar, formal processes that must be followed. - o In California, the CPUC can approve an application without a hearing. - Washington State uses its process to diagnose and evaluate crossings for elimination. - ➤ In most States, the railroad is not notified.